gridAditya/PoseEstimation-Activity-Classification/Readme.md

 ```
 ## Changes required to config.yaml
 ```
-When using the YOLO.train function and passing a YAML file to the data parameter, there are two major issues.
+When using the YOLO.train function and passing a YAML file to the data parameter, there is an issue.
 First, it is not possible to pass a path that is relative to the working directory, as this causes errors when the paths in the YAML file are read.

 To fix this issue you must change the "path" parameter in the config.yaml file in "/notebooks/config.yaml" and in "/src/models/config.yaml" to the absolute path